How to throw a last-minute Halloween party

-Anyone who says Halloween should be the reserve of teeny children in ghostly bed sheets just hasn’t been to the right grown-up party.
-Bowls of grog, novelty playlists, clever canapés and the opportunity to wear a wig are just some of the reasons why we love throwing a proper party on 31st October.
-But organising a suitably impressive costume is a feat alone, so it’s all about choosing spooky décor and freakish fodder that’s simple and quick to achieve.
+Anyone who says Halloween is the reserve of teeny children in ghostly bed sheets hasn’t been to the right party.
+Grown-ups can enjoy bowls of grog, novelty playlists, clever canapés and the opportunity to wear a wig.
+But organising an impressive costume is a feat alone, then you have to worry about choosing spooky décor and freakish food.
+Thankfully, we have ideas that are simple and quick to make.
 Read on to find out how to put together a monster bash in super-quick time.

 Perk up your pumpkin...

 The evening of 31st October is no time to practise your sculpting skills, so follow this easy video guide on how to carve a pumpkin and keep things simple by using one of our handy templates.
 Choose from a bat, witch or haunted house design, tape it to your squash then mark the outline with a skewer to get a head-start on the carving process.
 Simpler still, our hole-punched lantern can be achieved in minutes.
 Just use an apple corer to create an instant lantern.
 Add a candle and dim those lights.

 Slash your pumpkin in half, horizontally – a serrated knife may make this easier – and use it as a decorative treasure trove.
 Hollow it out so there’s enough space in the crevice to fit a glass bowl to provide a protective layer, then fill it with sweets, as shown in the following video:

 Find more delicious ways to use up your pumpkin:

 10 new ways with pumpkin

 How to use pumpkin seeds